-For security reasons, the gateway has its own user name and password.
-The administrator user name is admin, with the default password of password.
+For security reasons, the gateway has its own user names and passwords.
+The login user name is admin, with the default password of password.
+The Numericable user name is MSO with the default password of changeme.
 After a period of inactivity for a set length of time, the administrator login automatically disconnects.
 You can change the password, and you can change the amount of time for the administrator login timeout.

-Note: The user name and password are not the same as any user name or password your may use to log in to your Internet connection.
+Note: The user names and passwords are not the same as any user name or password your may use to log in to your Internet connection.

-NETGEAR recommends that you change this password to a more secure password.
-The ideal password should contain no dictionary words from any language, and should be a mixture of both upper and lower case letters, numbers, and symbols.
-Your password can be up to 30 characters.
+NETGEAR recommends that you change these passwords to more secure passwords.
+The ideal passwords should contain no dictionary words from any language, and should be a mixture of both upper and lower case letters, numbers, and symbols.
+Your passwords can be up to 30 characters.

-To change the default password:
+To change a password:

-1. Log in to the gateway by entering the default LAN address of http://192.168.0.1 with its default user name of admin, default password of password, or using whatever password and LAN address you have chosen for the gateway.
+- 1. Log in to the gateway by entering the default LAN address of http://192.168.0.1 with a default user name, or using whatever password and LAN address you have chosen for the gateway. - 2.
+Under the Maintenance heading, select Set Password.
+The Set Password screen displays: